jernsting/useful_layers/documentation/docs/layers/channel_attention/channel_attention.md

 | in_channels | int | Number of input channels|
 | reduction | int, default=2 | Degree of reduction |

+#### Return Value
+The returned value is the channel attention map.
+This map is not applied to the original input in any way.

 #### Example

 A simple usage example without context: